brunospitti/wedding-test/src/info/weddingInfo/en.md

 weddingDate: 'December 19, 2020'
 intro: >-
   We are so happy to share another special moment in our lives with the ones we love.
-Who would say that Bruno would be brave enough to propose to me one day, right?
+Who would have guessed that Bruno would be brave enough to propose to me one day, right?

-  This journey started eight years ago and since then we’ve had loads of laughing moments, a few tears, learnings and stories to tell, which you were part of… and obviously this time wouldn’t be different.
+  This journey started eight years ago and since then we’ve had loads of laughing moments, a few tears, learnings and stories to tell, which you were part of… And obviously this time couldn't be different.
 So here we are, ready to put one more plan in action but this time to become Mr and Mrs Spitti.
   &#128540;

-  This ceremony is not just symbolising our love but also to celebrate life and the fact we will have all our most special ones in the same place, even because we live so far away and you can’t imagine how much we miss you all.
+  This ceremony is not just to symbolise our love but also to celebrate life and the fact we will have all our most special ones in the same place, specially because we live so far away and you can’t imagine how much we miss you all.
   &#128556;